aaron13100/404solution/README.md

 ![3.
 Create New Redirect](http://plugins.svn.wordpress.org/404-solution/trunk/assets/screenshot-3.jpg)

 ## Changelog ##

+## Version 2.21.2 (July 3, 2019) ##
+* FIX: Handle the case where an existing page name has invalid html characters.
+* FIX: When a user requests a URL that's invalid because it's too long then truncate it so it doesn't break things.

 ## Version 2.21.1 (June 29, 2019) ##
 * FIX: Correctly update the Hits column on the Captured 404 URLs page.